Search for the production of dark Higgs in the framework of Mono-Z$^{\prime}$ portal at the FCC-ee simulated electron-positron collisions at $\sqrt{s} = 240$ GeV: The theoretical model of Dark Higgs

-The mono-Z$^{\prime}$ model, as discussed in \cite{R1}, is one of the top recommendations from the CMS collaboration for searching for dark Higgs at the LHC \cite{DMrecommendationsByCMS}.
-This model encompasses the production of dark Higgs or dark matter at the LHC, as well as at future electron-positron colliders, in conjunction with a new neutral gauge boson, Z$^{\prime}$.
+This model is discussed in \cite{R1}, it is considered as one of the top recommendations from the CMS collaboration for searching for dark Higgs at the LHC \cite{DMrecommendationsByCMS}.
+In this model, DM can be generated via three scenarios: Light vector (LV), EFT, and Dark Higgs (DH).
+We studied the production mechanism of the DH scenario at the FCC-ee collider, in addition to the Z$^{\prime}$ boson.